lasik surgeons

 Developing Technology

-A very interesting technique that is in the early stages of development and availability is Corneal Collagen Crosslinking with Riboflavin (CrossLinking).
+A very interesting technique that is in the early stages of development and availability is Corneal Collagen Crosslinking with Riboflavin (CxL).
 This is a process of applying light to the cornea while it is protected with vitamin enriched eye drops to cause the cornea to become stronger and more stable.

-If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Lasik Laser Eye Surgery Doctor.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

 If this article did not fully answer your questions, use our free Ask Lasik Expert patient forum.

-Current Lasik after RK Medical Journal News...
+Recent RK Medical Journal Articles...

 Related Articles

-J Refract Surg.
-2009 Dec;25(12):1061-74
+J Cataract Refract Surg.
+2015 Aug;41(8):1594-601

-Last updated Monday, April 12, 2010
+Last updated

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :